#1 – DO THIS FIRST (whatever the problem is) ..

 – first check that other apps can connect to the internet – if so go to the next step

-– In the ‘Settings‘ app, tap ‘Mobile‘ and check that your Trilobite app is enabled
+– in the ‘Settings‘ app, tap ‘Mobile‘ and check that the Trilobite app is enabled

 #9 – Problems downloading maps, generally